 Easily Scalable

 Revision: (09.28.2008) Description: The server should allow updates and new features to be easily added to itself without a complete reworking of the source’s structure.
 Risk: If the server doesn’t allow for it to be added onto or expanded, then crucial time will be wasted trying to implement new features in a non-standard way.
-Priority:   (4) – because it’s that important
+Priority:   (4)

 Legal Requirements